 The evaluation identifies the different interests of the various actors (BMZ and implementing organisations, private sector, civil society organisations).
 In doing so, an analysis of the private sector's point of view in particular as to how much their activities in developing countries benefit from cooperation with DC will also help BMZ and the implementing organisations to design cooperation in a more targeted way.

 By examining compliance with and monitoring of human rights aspects and of environmental and social standards in cooperation with the private sector in agriculture, the evaluation helps record the current status and identify any potential for improvement.

-To reconstruct and examine the plausibility of the results logic of cooperation with the private sector, the evaluation will primarily analyse documents from BMZ and the implementing organisations, focusing on strategic documents on cooperation with the private sector, on the relevant sectors (agriculture, rural development, food security, private sector development) and on the cross-cutting issues of human rights/environmental and social standards and gender equality.
-In addition, documents will be analysed from programmes in which cooperation with the private sector in agriculture is being implemented.
+To reconstruct and examine the plausibility of the results logic of cooperation with the private sector, the evaluation primarily analyses documents from BMZ and the implementing organisations, focusing on strategic documents on cooperation with the private sector, on the relevant sectors (agriculture, rural development, food security, private sector development) and on the cross-cutting issues of human rights/environmental and social standards and gender equality.
+In addition, documents are analysed from programmes in which cooperation with the private sector in agriculture is being implemented.

-Qualitative interviews with representatives of BMZ, implementing organisations, the private sector, civil society and academia will form another key element of the evaluation.
+Qualitative interviews with representatives of BMZ, implementing organisations, the private sector, civil society and academia are another key element of the evaluation.